 The Software is supplied by Tait and accepted by the Licencee "as is" without warranty of any kind either expressed or implied, including but not being limited to any implied warranties as to merchantability or fitness for any particular purpose.
-The entire risk as to the quality and performance of the Software vests in the Licencee.
-Should the Software prove to be defective, the Licencee (and not Licensor or any subsidiary or agent of the Licensor) shall assume the entire cost of all necessary servicing, repair or correction.
+The entire risk as to the quality and performance of the Software vests in the Licence.
+Should the Software prove to be defective, the Licencee (and not Licensor or any subsidiary or agent of the Licence) shall assume the entire cost of all necessary servicing, repair or correction.
 Tait does not warrant that the functions contained in the Software will meet the Licencee's requirements or that the operation of the Software will be uninterrupted or error free.
-However Tait warrants that the diskettes if any on which the Software is supplied to the Licencee shall be free from defects in material and workmanship under normal use and service for a period of ninety (90) days from the date of delivery to the Licencee.
+However Tait warrants that the diskettes if any on which the Software will be uninterrupted of ninety (90) days from the date of delivery to the Licence.